fbqvyjt/Game-Dev-Study/ClassesObjects/IntroClassObj/notes.md

 * ***Encapsuation*** → a way to access (wrap/surround) the variable and control how the properties can be changed through one of the behaviors of an object.

 * ***Information Hiding*** → the consumers of the class get access to properties and behaviors from the outside of the encapsulation, however they do not understand the object as a whole.
-Dr. T compares it to a "black box".

 * Any variable that is declared to be of a class is actually a ***Reference Type*** → the bits in memory are actually a memory address of that variable where it lives rather than it being a value.